-Note that Phillip Stevens has also ported FreeRTOS to run under RomWBW.
+Phillip Stevens has ported FreeRTOS to run under RomWBW.
 FreeRTOS is not provided in the RomWBW distribution.
-FreeRTOS is available under the [MIT licence](#) and further general information is available at [FreeRTOS](#).
+FreeRTOS is available under the MIT licence and further general information is available at [FreeRTOS](#).

-You can also contact Phillip for detailed information on the Z180 implementation of FreeRTOS for RomWBW. [@feilipu](<https://github.com/feilipu>)
+You can also contact Phillip for detailed information on the Z180 implementation of FreeRTOS for RomWBW. [feilipu](#)